The Markov-Chain Polytope with Applications: A Polynomial Time Algorithm for binary AIFV- Coding.

 This first requires showing that $\varphi$ is polynomial in $n$ and $b$, which will be straightforward.
 It also requires identifying a hyperrectangle $\bf R$ that contains a highest point $(\xx^*,y^*) \in \MCP$ {\em and} for which $ t'_{\mbbS}({\bf R})$ is polynomial in $n$.
 That is, $\forall \xx \in {\bf R}, \forall P \in \calP,$ $\bfS_{|P}(\xx)$ can be calculated in polynomial time.

 As mentioned at the start of Section \ref{Sec:AlgImp}, as part of improving the running time of the iterative algorithm, \cite{dp_2,dp_2_speedup,iterative_m,golin2022speeding} showed that, for ${\bf R} = [0,1]^{m-1},$ $t_{\mbbS}({\bf R})$ is polynomial time.
-As will be discussed in Section \ref{subsec:AppR}, the algorithms there can be easily modified to show that $t'_{\mbbS}({\bf R}) =O\left(t'_{\mbbS}({\bf R}) \right)$.
+As will be discussed in Section \ref{subsec:AppR}, the algorithms there can be easily modified to show that $t'_{\mbbS}({\bf R}) =O\left(t_{\mbbS}({\bf R}) \right)$.

-Using Lemma \ref{lem:newsol} also requires showing that ${\bf R} = [0,1]^{m-1}$ contains some highest point $(\xx^*,y^*) \in \MCP$.
-Proving this is the most technical part of the proof.
-It combines a case-analysis of the tree structures of AIFV-$m$ trees with the Poincare-Miranda theorem to show that the functions $g_k(\xx),$ $k \in [m]$ must all mutually intersect at some point in $\xx' \in [0,1]^{m-1}.$ Such a mutual intersection satisfies Lemma \ref{lem:equivFg} and is therefore the optimum point needed.
+Corollary \ref{cor:MCPtop2} only tells us that there exists some $\xx^*$ such that $(\xx^*,h(\xx^*))$ is a highest point in $\MCP$.
+In order to use Lemma \ref{lem:newsol}, we will need to show that there exists such an $\xx^* \in [0,1]^{m-1}$.
+Proving this is the most cumbersome and longest part of the proof.
+It combines a case-analysis of the tree structures of AIFV-$m$ trees with the Poincare-Miranda theorem to show that the functions $g_k(\xx),$ $k \in [m]$ must all mutually intersect at some point $\xx^* \in [0,1]^{m-1}.$ From Lemma \ref{lem:newopt}, $\left( \xx^*, h\left(\xx^*\right)\right)\in \MCP$ and is therefore the optimum point needed.
 Section \ref{sec:AIFVtech} develops the tools required for this analysis.